DM8AT/GLGE-Old/README.md

 updating the include path in the necessary files ("GLGE.h", "GLGE.cpp", "GLGE2DCore.h", "GLGE2DCore.cpp", "GLGE3DCore.h" and "GLGE3DCore.cpp").
 Else, there would be compilation errors.

-In the make file, there is one path that need to be updated.
+In the make file, there is one path that needs to be updated.
 It is called GLGE.
 It defines the path to the Core library.

 ## Compiling
 Compiling can be done with the Makefile provided, or with your preferred method.